grobelDev/gatsby-blog-starter-mdx/README.md

   gatsby-blog-starter-mdx
 </h1>

 This is `gatsby-blog-starter-mdx`.
-It has support for .mdx files.
-It also has backwards compatibility for plain .md (markdown) files.
+It has support for `mdx` files.
+It also has backwards compatibility for plain `md` (markdown) files.
 A demo file is included in `./content/blog/mdx-test/`.
-Other than that, files should be mostly the same as the original gatsby-blog-starter.
+Other than that, files should be mostly the same as the original `gatsby-blog-starter`.

 You can use it in your own project with: